 Who can get a children’s bank account and how does it work?

-Children have to open their bank account themselves (with an adult present for identification purposes) although with some accounts, over 16s can open an account independently.
+Children have to open their bank account themselves (with an adult present for identification purposes) although, with some accounts, those over 16 can open an account independently.
 A children's bank account comes with an optional debit or cash card.
 The debit card allows the withdrawal of cash and spending online whereas the cash card is for cash withdrawals only.

 Children's bank accounts are regulated accounts so the funds are protected by the Financial Services Compensation Scheme (FSCS) up to £85,000.
 If the card is lost or stolen you should contact the bank immediately to minimise the risk of fraudulent activity.

 You may be wondering how you can manage your child's money if you give them free rein over their own bank account?
 Unfortunately, there is no way of keeping tabs on their spending however, you can manage their spending by only depositing small amounts into the account at any one time.
 An alternative to a children's bank account is a pre-paid debit card via a pocket money app.
 These accounts usually allow you to track your children's spending and some allow you to easily pay pocket money and set tasks and chores for your children to complete.
 More information can be found here.

 What happens to a children's bank account when a child reaches 18?

 Once a child reaches the age of 18 most children's bank accounts automatically transfer to a standard bank account, although some may close, so it may be worth checking with the bank provider.

 How do you open a children’s bank account?